Weird Car Features Most People Don’t Know About

 You might be missing out on safety lights, extra storage and more.

 Gas tank locator

 How many times have you pulled into a gas station in a rental car and been hit by the sudden realization that you have no idea which side the gas tank is on?
-Guessing wrong is more than annoying—you either have to execute a fancy maneuver or try to pull the hose all the way around to the other side of the car.
+Guessing wrong is more than annoying—you either have to execute a fancy manoeuvre or try to pull the hose all the way around to the other side of the car.
 Even if you’ve logged many years behind the wheel, driving cars that were yours, borrowed, or rented, as well as (the worst) rented moving trucks, you may be blown away to learn that there’s a tiny arrow next to most gas gauges that shows which side it’s on.
-The feature has been standard on new cars for almost a decade, according to Country Living.
+The feature has been standard on new cars for more than a decade, according to Country Living.

 Find out why all car gas tanks aren’t on the same side.

 Nearly every new car has a temperature sensor that will indicate the exterior ambient temperature—it’s great fun in winter as you drive to Florida and watch the outside temperature climb, letting you know that you can shed your winter coat at the next fuel stop.
 These temperature sensors will also, in many cases, activate a road temperature warning as the temperatures drop.
 Often indicated by a snowflake light on the dashboard, some systems will even give a brief audible warning or show a message letting you know that the roads might be icy.

 Check out the winter driving mistakes that could put you in danger.